michaelfong2017/landmark-annotator-desktop/README.md

 A landmark annotator desktop application written in C++, built on top of openCV APIs and Azure Kinect SDK for a radiation-free spine deformity prediction tool.

-# Example on how to link OpenCV4.5.2 and Qt5 to VS2019

-## 1. Link OpenCV to Visual Studio 2019
+# 1. Link OpenCV to Visual Studio 2019
 1. Project -> DesktopApp Property
 Whether the `Configuration` is `Release` or `Debug` has to match with your installation.
 For instance, I only installed OpenCV `Release`.
 Therefore, I must always use `Release`.
 2. VC++ Directories: